Columbia Icefield Adventure: Tickets and Tips

 This GPS activated Canadian Rockies Audio Driving Tour is the perfect companion to your Banff vacation.
 It’s both entertaining and educational and will greatly enhance any drive in Banff National Park.
 Get 15% off with our Banff Discounts.

-The Columbia Icefield Adventure Experience
+Your Columbia Icefield Adventure will include:

 • A ride on a massive, purpose-built Ice Explorer vehicle to and from the Athabasca Glacier.